replikativ/replikativ/README.md

 ## TODO for a first release

 - Refactor core synching API against CRDT protocol to break apart from repository CRDT,
   - Define CRDT Algebra for synching and repo.
+Use downstream ops of INRIA techreport [DONE]
+  - Allow dual op-based vs. state-based representation of a CRDT for constant time synching
+    - carry op inline
+  - Rename all messaging like {:topic :sync/pub, :payload {"user" {123 {:op :commit/:state, ...}}}}

 - Give peers their own tag-table for messaging (transit?).
 - Pass commit history as old value to trans-fns?
 - Decide upon pull-requests, head, public, last-update inclusion.

+# long-term Roadmap

+- Integrate with  https://github.com/pssalmeida/clj-crdt and/or https://github.com/reiddraper/knockbox
 - Improve subscription of peers.
 - Make peers and stage records.
 - Allow to stop stage.

-# long-term Roadmap

 - Add delta compression to only transmit new parts of metadata.
 - Passwordless authentication (and authorisation) based on email verification and inter-peer trust network as p2p middleware.
 - Negotiate middlewares with versioning.